duniter/duniter/doc/architecture.md

 uCoin | The software that implements UCP.
 May implement UCP throught BMA or any other future protocol.
 [BMA](./HTTP_API.md) | A communication protocol to exchange HDC and Network messages over HTTP.
 [UCP](./Protocol.md) | A protocol defining how to handle Network and HDC messages in order to build a uCoin network.
-OpenPGP | Cryptography format providing horizontal authentication features.
+Ed25519 | Cryptography format providing authentication features.